 The law firm of Caldwell Law, PLLC represents clients on Michigan traffic tickets throughout the West Michigan area representing both commercial vehicle drivers and personal vehicles.
 On 90% of the cases I'm hired on I either get the charge reduced or dismissed.

 If you’d like the best chance at negotiating a ticket reduction, you want Mr. Caldwell representing you.

 Why is fighting every traffic ticket a wise investment?

-Points appear and accumulate on your master driving record.
+Accumulation of points on your driving record.

 What can an attorney do for me if I get a traffic ticket?

 Paying a traffic ticket without contesting it may seem like the easier option, but it is not financially logical.
 The recommended approach is to fight every ticket with the assistance of a skilled traffic defense lawyer.
 With their expertise in negotiating traffic tickets, the outcome can significantly impact your household budget for the next 3-5 years.
 Based on our experience, we consistently achieve better results within the court system.
 By resolving traffic tickets favorably, we can protect your driving record and save you hundreds or even thousands of dollars annually.